 Today, there are numerous types of Chinese dizi available to musicians.
 For the amateur, this may prove confusing – what are the differences between them, and which should you pick up?

-This post thus aims to let you have a clearer idea on what dizis are available out there.
+This post aims to let you have a clearer idea on what types of dizis are available out there.

-Firstly, the most commonly used dizis belong to the categories of bangdi and qudi.
+First, the most commonly used dizis belong to the categories of bangdi and qudi.
 Amongst these, the bangdis are shorter, and mainly comes in keys of A, G and F (C4 – A6).
-Suited for lively, Northern styles of playing, its tone is bright.
+With it’s bright tones, it’s suited for lively, Northern styles of playing.
 The specifications of these dizis are as follows:

 A Key: Length – 44.5cm (Range: E4-A6)